-LOW FIXED TARIFF REGULATIONS - PRICING IMPLICATIONS
+LOW FIXED CHARGE REGULATIONS - PRICING IMPLICATIONS

-8. The Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004 require that, for every residential standard tariff option that is available, another tariff option must also made available for residential consumers for which the fixed charge component is no more than 15 cents per day and the total charges per year for the average residential consumer are the same or no more than those incurred under the standard option.
-Consequently, changes to the annual charges under the low fixed charge option for the average7 residential consumer must be no more than the changes to the annual charges incurred under the standard option for the same consumer.
+- 8. The Low Fixed Charge Regulations require that, for every residential standard price option that is available, a "low user" option must also made available where - the fixed price component is no more than 15 cents per day and - the total charges per year for the average residential consumer are the same or no more than those incurred under the standard option. - 9.
+Consequently, changes to the annual charges for an average7 residential consumer, must be equal or lower for "low fixed charge" options when compared to the equivalent standard option.